aws-samples/amazon-managed-service-for-apache-flink-examples/java/GettingStartedTable/README.md

 ## Getting Started Flink Java project - Table API & SQL

-Example of project for a basic Flink Java application using the TableAPI or SQL.
+Example of project for a basic Flink Java application using the Table API & SQL in combination with the DataStream API.

 * Flink version: 1.15
-* Flink API: Table API or SQL
+* Flink API: Table API & SQL, and DataStream API
 * Language: Java (11)

 The project can run both on Amazon Managed Service for Apache Flink, and locally for development.

-The application reads from a Kafka topic and writes to S3, showing how to implement a combination of DataStream API and Table API, or SQL.
+The application generates random data using the DataStream [DataGen](https://nightlies.apache.org/flink/flink-docs-release-1.18/docs/connectors/datastream/datagen/) connector, Table API & SQL to filter and transform the data, and then write to S3 as JSON files.

+The DataStream API DataGen connector is used instead of the Table API DataGen connector, because it allows fine-grained control of the generated data.
+In this example we implemented a `GeneratorFunction` to generate plausible random stock prices.

 ### Runtime configuration